LawnGnome/waybar-custom-modules/README.md

 ## Common options

-Except for `webcam`, each binary accepts the same general options:
+Except for `swaync` and `webcam`, each binary accepts the same general options:

 * `--sparkline N`: if `N` is greater than 1, then the output will be formatted for use with the [Sparks font](https://github.com/aftertheflood/sparks),